 List of Tables, Figures, Schemes, etc.

-If you use tables, figures, schemes, equations, or other non-text items in the body of your disquisition, then you must also include a list of those items in the prefatory material.
+If you use tables, figures, schemes, equations, or other non-text items in the chapters of your disquisition, then you must also include a list of those items in the prefatory material.
 Other non-text items for which a list could be created include (but are not limited to) maps, illustrations, photographs, cartoons, etc. Tables, figures, schemes, and non-text items should be integrated into the text of your disquisition.
 For more information, see Tables, Figures, Schemes, etc.

 For more information about how to create lists for non-text elements, refer to the style manual that is used in your discipline.